edhamma/mahasi-diary/diary.rst

 **A:**  I found slight irritations but I could say everything was bad and miserable.

 **A:**  It was good to note, but I felt tense in the body and hands.
 The noting mind was heavy.
-My hands￹ and legs felt so heavy that I could not really move them.
+My hands and legs felt so heavy that I could not really move them.
 My nothing was very heavy and dull.
 I thought to myself that all these experiences of Dhamma were miserable sufferings. [:84:]

 **A:**  When I was noting very well, I heard a buzzing sound.
 At first I thought it was good to note.
 It easily disappeared after I had noted.
 Later the sound became more distinct and grew louder and louder.
 I heard it very clearly and it was very difficult to note.
 The sound would not disappear after I noted.